ligato/docs/docs/plugins/vpp-plugins.md

 See the [key reference][key-reference] to learn more about the interface keys.

-The interface's logical name is for use by the vpp-agent.
+The interface's logical name is for use by the VPP agent.
 It serves as a reference for other models (e.g. bridge domains).
 VPP works with indexes, which are generated when the new interface instance is created.

 The index is a unique integer for identification and future VPP internal references.
-In order to parse the name and index, the vpp-agent uses a corresponding tag in the VPP binary API.
-This "name-to-index" mapping entry enables the vpp-agent to locate the interface name and and the corresponding index.
+In order to parse the name and index, the VPP agent uses a corresponding tag in the VPP binary API.
+This "name-to-index" mapping entry enables the VPP agent to locate the interface name and and the corresponding index.

 ### Unnumbered interfaces